hackkosice/new-web/content/opportunities/advent.md

 Contestants needed to employ their very own creative approach and develop a zest for these unconventional kind of problems.
 A successful solver picked at random received a packet of full of new Hack Kosice swag!

 The challenges their solutions are still available 😉
 {{< /section >}}

+{{< section type="narrow" >}}
+*One of the most active attendees of our Advent Coding succeed in getting our SWAG as well.
+Radovan’s attitude was so enthusiastic, he completed every single task, usually early in the morning, and was keeping in touch with us during the whole time.*

+*We are so glad he wasn't the only one and Advent Coding created cute small community of amazing people solving interesting problems on a daily basis.
+Thank you so much for making this event an intriguing experience for all of us!*
+{{< /section >}}